Ph.D. Qualifying Exam

 The exam is to be completed by the student with no external assistance.
 Students may not discuss their exam with faculty, other students, or any other person not approved by the committee.
 Any clarifications or questions should be addressed to the committee.
 Cheating of any type (e.g., plagiarism, soliciting help from others) will result in a failing grade.
 Failure of this exam is grounds for dismissal from the graduate program.
 Students are advised to familiarize themselves with the many guises of plagiarism.
 It is your responsibility to know what constitutes plagiarism, and to ensure against it.

 The committee will decide on the problem formulation, which may be based on the student’s current work, or other potential areas for investigation.
 The document should introduce the topic area at a level that would be understandable by anyone with a PhD in statistics but not necessarily familiar with the topic area.
 Thus the student will need to identify, obtain, read, and assimilate the main developments in the area both from the existing literature, and from the student’s own work.
 The student should define terms that are not generally known by people outside the topic area.
 Key statistical issues and problems should be described.
 Discussion of main existing results and their evolution should be presented.
 Open questions for future research should be identified.
 There should be some technical details and displayed equations in the paper.
 One should strike a balance between the extremes of no equations (very nontechnical) and too many equations.
+The written prelim exam should also include a small simulation study to compare some of the methods that have been reviewed.
+Please refer to the guidelines for Monte Carlo studies given in the Statistics Graduate Program Handbook to conduct and report simulations.

 The committee will review the paper, and decide whether or not it is satisfactory to continue in the program.
 In most cases, comments will be given by the committee and the student will have 30 days to revise the paper addressing the specific comments.
 The final decision would then be made after reviewing the revised paper.
 This may differ from one committee to the next.